-I carried out a site inspection this morning in company with the clerk of works and I have to report that [insert details of the default] is continuing.
-Under the terms of the contract and specifically clause 7.2.1 you may, if you so wish, determine the employment of the contractor and I enclose a draft letter which you should use for that purpose.
-I anticipate that you will wish to discuss the matter with me before taking any further action and I will telephone you tomorrow.
+I carried out a site inspection this morning [add 'in company with the clerk of works' if appropriate] and I have to report that [insert details of the default] is continuing.
+Under the terms of the contract and specifically clause 6.4.2 you may, if you so wish, terminate the employment of the contractor and I enclose a draft letter which you should use for that purpose.
+I anticipate that you will wish to discuss the matter with me or you may wish to take legal advice before taking any further action and I will telephone you tomorrow.

-Please note that if you decide to determine the contractor's employment, you must not delay in taking action.
+Please note that if you decide to terminate the contractor's employment, you must do so by [insert date which must be no later than 10 days hence] at the latest.

-To client, if contractor is in default This letter is only suitable for use with GC/Works/1 (1998)
+To client, if contractor is in default (c) This letter is only suitable for use with GC/Works/1 (1998)

 I refer to our conversation on the [insert date] when we discussed [insert brief details of the contractor's default].
-Following that conversation, as agreed, I issued a default notice to the contractor[1].
+Following that conversation, as agreed, I issued a default notice to the contractor1.

 I carried out a site inspection this morning in company with the clerk of works and I have to report that [insert details of the default] is continuing 14 days after the default letter.
 The situation is clearly very serious and I believe that the contractor is making little effort to rectify matters.
 Under the terms of the contract and specifically clause 56 you may, if you so wish, determine the contract forthwith and I enclose a draft letter which you could use for that purpose.
-I anticipate that you will wish to discuss the matter with me before taking any further action and I will telephone you tomorrow.
+I anticipate that you will wish to discuss the matter with me or you may wish to take legal advice before taking any further action and I will telephone you tomorrow.

-[ This letter should not be sent until 14 days after the date the contractor has received the default letter.]
+[1 This letter should not be sent until 14 days after the date the contractor has received the default letter.]